RareSkills/solana-tutorial/content/token-2022/token-2022.md

 The original SPL Token program has a fixed binary layout where each field’s size, type, and value are predetermined.
 Token-2022 uses the same fixed binary layout in the preserved first 82 to 165 bytes region, but beyond that it uses a variable Type-Length-Value (TLV) encoding scheme to store extensions.

-The **Type–Length–Value (TLV)** is data serialization scheme.
+The **Type–Length–Value (TLV)** is a data serialization scheme.
 Each object in the data contains three parts:

 - **Type**: an identifier that specifies what the data represents.
 - **Length**: the size of the data in bytes.